-A few other placeholders are used in this document: X.Y stands for the version of Python, for example 2.7; distname will be replaced by the name of the module distribution being installed.
-Dots and capitalization are important in the paths; for example, a value that uses python2.7 on UNIX will typically use Python27 on Windows.
+A few other placeholders are used in this document: X.Y stands for the version of Python, for example 3.2; abiflags will be replaced by the value of sys.abiflags or the empty string for platforms which don't define ABI flags; distname will be replaced by the name of the module distribution being installed.
+Dots and capitalization are important in the paths; for example, a value that uses python3.2 on UNIX will typically use Python32 on Windows.